2. MPSD HPC system#

 An interactive interface can be loaded by using matlab on the terminal.

-~$ matlab
+user@mpsd-hpc-login1:~$ matlab

 2.4.9.
-Loading a toolchain to compile octopus#
+Loading a toolchain to compile Octopus#

-Here, we show two examples how to compile octopus, a serial and an MPI version.
-Following this guide is only recommended if you need to compile octopus from source.
-We also provide pre-compiled modules for octopus as outlined in Loading specific packages above.
+Here, we show two examples how to compile Octopus, a serial and an MPI version.
+Following this guide is only recommended if you need to compile Octopus from source.
+We also provide pre-compiled modules for Octopus as outlined in Loading specific packages above.

 As mentioned before, different variants of (most) modules are available that support different CPU feature sets.
-So far we only discussed the generic set that can be used on all nodes.
+So far we mainly discussed the generic set that can be used on all nodes.
 In order to make use of all available features on a specific node we can instead load a more optimised set of modules.
 The CPU architecture is available in the environment variable $MPSD_MICORARCH.

-~$ module purge
+user@mpsd-hpc-login1:~$ module purge

 1. Parallel version of octopus

-We can load the toolchain foss2021a-mpi to compile octopus using gcc 10.3.0 and openmpi 4.1.1:
+We can load the toolchain foss2023a-mpi and octopus-dependencies to compile octopus using gcc 12.3.0 and openmpi 4.1.5:

-Next, we clone octopus:
+Next, we clone Octopus:

-~$ git clone https://gitlab.com/octopus-code/octopus.git
+user@mpsd-hpc-login1:~$ git clone https://gitlab.com/octopus-code/octopus.git

-After cloning the octopus repository, proceed with:
+After cloning the Octopus repository, proceed with:

-~$ cd octopus
+user@mpsd-hpc-login1:~$ cd octopus

-~$ autoreconf -fi
+user@mpsd-hpc-login1:~$ autoreconf -fi

 #!/bin/sh